luzpaz/FreeCAD-dependencies/README.md

 ### Gentoo
 1. Open a ticket on their [Bugzilla](https://bugs.gentoo.org/enter_bug.cgi?product=Gentoo%20Linux) bugtracker.
 2. Choose either 'Current Packages' or 'New Packages' accordingly
+Also, it's possible to see PRs in https://github.com/gentoo/gentoo/

 ### Haiku Ports
 Open an issue on their [Haikuports GitHub repo](https://github.com/haikuports/haikuports/issues)